zwei2stein/mtg-commandline-tool/readme.md

  * token with "ability"

  * make Deck object with accessors (commander, deck, sideboard, statistics, etc ... move utility methods there)

+ * ommit cards with zero count from prints